Bibs-L/DigitalCalculator_CardiovascularDiseaseRisk/README.md

 This project was part of an academic curricular unit and promoted learning Rshinny features, critical thinking and other skills necessary for Clinical Decision Support.

-**You can test it by running the app on R () and introducing values of your choosing, and creating a report that will be saved wherever you choose.
+**You can test it by running the app on Rstudio (app_grupoC.r) and introducing values of your choosing, and creating a report that will be saved wherever you choose.
 For the second feature, please use XX to exemplify its use.**